ros2/design/articles/external_qos_file.md

 There are other options to handle a non fully specified QoS profile:

-- Reject those qos profiles, and force users to specify all policies.
+- Reject those QoS profiles, and force users to specify all policies.
 - Use the original qos profile specified in code as a base profile.

 The first option would be extremely verbose, and it doesn't make much sense to explicitly set some QoS settings like `lifespan` when you don't care about them.